 PSA, a protein produced by prostate gland cells, circulates through the body in two ways: either bound to other proteins or on its own.
 PSA traveling alone is called free PSA.
 The free-PSA test measures the percentage of unbound PSA; the PSA test measures the total of both free and bound PSA.
 Rather than subject everyone with an elevated PSA to a biopsy, some urologists measure free PSA in patients with a total PSA level between 4 ng/ml and 10 ng/ml.
 Studies have shown that men with a total PSA in this

-No special preparation is needed for PSA Free.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing PSA Free.
-Your doctor depending on your condition will give specific instructions.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your PSA Free.
+Your doctor will give specific instructions depending on your condition on how to prepare for PSA Free.

 |MALE||All age groups||Normally, Free PSA is < 25% of total|